Maïa Dunphy: Other television appearances

 She took part in the second series of Dancing with the Stars on RTÉ One and was eliminated in week 5.
 She was partnered with new dancer, Polish champion Robert Rowiński.

 Personal life

 In April 2011, she married British comedian Johnny Vegas in her mother's home town of Seville, Spain.

 On 26 January 2015, Dunphy posted an image of her ultrasound, announcing that the couple were expecting their first child together.
 They have one son.

 The couple lived in London together, but announced in May 2018 that they had separated the previous year.
 They reconciled in November 2018, but were again separated as of April 2020.

 Dunphy is a supporter of many animal charities including Dogs Trust, Dublin Zoo, and Sepilok Orangutan Sanctuary in Sabah, where she spent a year working in 2000..
-She is also a supporter and ambassador for the Irish Hospice Foundation and many homeless and cancer charities.
+She is also a very active ambassador for Our Lady's Hospice services in Ireland and many homeless and cancer charities.